-All 50 states have declared a state of emergency due to COVID-19, leading to city-mandated closures of non-essential businesses, restrictions on restaurant procedures, and shelter in place directives.
+All 50 states have declared a state of emergency due to COVID-19.
+This has led to city-mandated closures of non-essential businesses, restrictions on restaurant procedures, and shelter in place directives.
 Over the past month, these mandates have caused restaurant sales to go decrease by 80%.

-Many food-related businesses are experiencing rapid declines in profits and are unfortunately having to either lay off their staff or temporarily shut down their operations.
+Many food-related businesses are experiencing rapid declines in profits.
+They are unfortunately having to either lay off their staff or temporarily shut down.
 So, we’ve compiled a list of resources and information that can hopefully help your restaurant maneuver around these Coronavirus related challenges and manage your business through uncertain times.

 1. Pivot to Curbside Takeout and Delivery

 Luckily, digital ordering has skyrocketed in popularity within the past three years, so a majority of restaurants have already adapted to this trend.
 However, many sit-down establishments, from local family-friendly to high-end dining, will need to pivot to takeout and delivery overnight.